vesuxyz/docs/docs/users/index.md

 Learn more about:
 – Connecting your wallet
 – Deposits & withdrawals
-– Borrowing
+– Borrowing against a collateral
-– Multiply positon
+– Using Multiply
 – Managing risk & rewards

 For direct access to the app, visit [vesu.xyz](https://vesu.xyz/).